Oval Solitaire

 A natural diamond was formed by the earth over an extraordinary amount of time.
 For some couples, that origin is part of the meaning.
 They want the traditional diamond category: geological, finite, and naturally formed.

-Choose laboratory-grown when the ring you picture matters most.
+Choose lab-grown when the ring you picture matters most.

 The real question